KiltedCode/khandaria-campaign/end-game-questions.md

 1. What was rogue scent in the under construction house when we were going to protect the relic and concerned on ninjas?
 1. Purple Men + The Great Worm = Purple Worm?!?!
 1. Was `Shag'nurab` undead?
 Or what was up with negative healing?
+1. What is creating the hot area for Purple Men causing or controlling the rain barrier?

 ## Random Thoughts